steinitz/RemixAdonisAuth/ReadMe.md

 After following the above to create a project and build the  login flow, I began adding other athentication basics such as reset password, email confirmation, contact support form.

+## A note on Unique Email Addresses

+The registration process might fail.
+So we might have to ask the user to register again but want to avoid the annoying case where the user's email is already in the database so the unique-ing fails... "contact support".

+We have to be careful overriding the unique-ing.
+It would have to be temporary.
+Or would it?
+Maybe the whole unique-ing idea is flawed:
+Maybe any user who can get a message at an email address should be able to claim that account, provided the email is unconfirmed.
+That barely takes into consideration Adrian’s (security expert) story of people buying expired domains for sinister purposes e.g. claiming old accounts.

+For now, if the email is not confirmed, and the user is trying to register, we assume it’s a fresh account and let them register, providing they can get a message at that email address.

+How would it get unconfirmed?
+We currently never un-confirm the email.

+We treat username the same.